KSP-KOS/KOS/doc/source/structures/gui_widgets/gui.rst

     :struct:`Box` which in turn is inside a ``GUI`` box, etc.

-    (To get rid of all GUIs that you created from this CPU, you can use the :func:`CLEARGUI` built-in-function, which is a shorthand for calling :attr:`Widget:HIDE` and :attr:`Widget:DISPOSE` on each of them.)
+    (To get rid of all GUIs that you created from this CPU, you can use the :func:`CLEARGUIS` built-in-function, which is a shorthand for calling :attr:`Widget:HIDE` and :attr:`Widget:DISPOSE` on each of them.)